e1nice/taskmgr/README.md

 The Start function is meant to initialize the Task.

 The Beat function is meant to process events and thus react to those.
+To allow a fixed interval between beat executions the option is available to configure that.

 ## Examples
 * Micro:bit example without reusing task classes